Peu77/transcendence/README.md

-*This project has been created as part of the 42 curriculum by `eebert, jgoetz, cgerling, kmuhlbau, tpaesch`.*
+*This project has been created as part of the 42 curriculum by `eebert, jgoetz, cgerling, tpaesch`.*

 ---